-C-RISe supports vulnerable coastal populations from the consequences of climate variability and change
+C-RISe supports vulnerable coastal populations from the consequences of climate variability and climate change

 In partnership between the UK, Mozambique, Madagascar and South Africa to provide access to information on sea level, storm surge, wind speed and wave heights.

-C-RISe provide access to improved regional information on coastal risk factors to protect communities and safeguard economics activity
+Coastal populations in Mozambique, Madagascar and South Africa are highly vulnerable to the consequences of climate change and variability.
+C-RISe provides access to improved regional information on coastal risk factors to protect communities and safeguard economic activity.

-The C-RISe Team are planning to extend the coverage provided by the service, so that it extends north to the Gulf of Oman, and south to include the Prince Edward Island.
-If you are interested, come and talk to us?
+The C-RISe Team plans to extend coverage of the service: north to the Gulf of Oman and south to include Prince Edward Island.
+If you’re interested, come and talk to us.

 C-RISe data delivery